mpnally/Terrifically-Simple-JSON/README.md

 it does not have its own media type.

 Terrifically Simple JSON also defines three JSON properties, `_id`, `_idNotation` and `_isA`.
-* `_id` is used to declare which data model entity corresponds to a JSON object.
+* `_id` is used to declare which data model entity a JSON object corresponds to.
 * `_idNotation` is used for datatypes that are not built in to JSON.
 * `_isA` is used to declare the type(s) of an entity.